drdrummie/CSSGnomme-ZorinOS17/README.md

 **Best Performance:**
 - Disable auto-color extraction if you don't change wallpapers often
+- Set your desired "style"
 - Use moderate blur radius (10-20px) for best balance
-- Enable caching to improve responsiveness

 **Visual Consistency:**
 - Match border-radius across all elements for cohesive look